New Project: RISK/WOMEN AND LADDERS

-I am also inspired by the cultural co-mingling that gives the United States vibrance and by our need for visions of women.
+I am also inspired by the cultural co-mingling that gives the United States vibrance and by our need for the voices and visions of women.
 For this reason, the cast will comprise mature women living in the United States who are fundamentally informed by different cultures within this country.

-Women and Ladders uses 10 foot high ladders and uses the compositional methods of Go Tell Aunt Rhodie.
-Since that solo I've wondered what will happen when women from different cultures share the ladders and their trajectories overlap.
-The scores for the dance are derived from songs and texts from each woman's personal and cultural history.
-These text-scores determine the sequence but not the timing of the dance, so each time the women's pathways on the ladders intersect, they must navigate unforeseen relationships and physical challenges.
+One section of RISK happens off the floor.
+The women will share multiple ladders, some 10 feet tall.
+The scores for these ladder-dances are derived from songs and texts from each woman's personal and cultural history.
+These text-scores determine the sequence but not the timing of each woman's dance, so each time the women's pathways on the ladders intersect, they must navigate unforeseen relationships and physical challenges.

 Climbing, falling and building are actions that readily lend themselves to metaphor.
 But I intend no metaphor or symbolism.
 Progress, effort, risk, success, failure, cooperation, patience, persistence, relief are inevitable in the work.
 I have nothing particular to say about them.
-But using our hands as little as possible in relationship to 10 foot unstable ladders makes us balance delicately and cooperate.
+But using our hands as little as possible in relationship to 10 foot unstable ladders makes us cooperate and balance delicately.
 It also produces unusual, awkward, and beautiful movement.
 The content of the songs and texts add layers of complexity.
+And their rhythms naturally find physical expression both on and off the ladders.

 All videos on this page edited by Molly Davies, Polly Motley and Philip Roy.

 In another section of the work which may include men, the choreographic approach is spatial/architectural, related to In No Time (2015) when we re-organized large tube structures to see how our perceptions of the space and our desire to interact within it changed.
-In the Women and Ladders we'll work with how the placement of ladders affects our perceptions of the architecture of the ladders, the space itself, and our desire to interact within the changing situation.
+In RISK we'll work with how the placement of ladders affects our perceptions of the architecture of the ladders, the space itself, and our desire to interact within the changing situation.

 Molly Davies will make videos related to the live action.